Drock91/DK_WAVE_7_XRPLGRANT/README.md

 OVERVIEW
 -
-Welcome to DragonKill.online, an innovative 2D fantasy Massively Multiplayer Online Role-Playing Game (MMORPG) that incorporates Play-to-Earn mechanisms and blockchain technology.
-Designed with a decentralized architecture, our metaverse offers an unparalleled, secure, and reliable gaming experience.
+Welcome to DragonKill, an innovative 2D fantasy Massively Multiplayer Online Role-Playing Game (MMORPG) that incorporates Play-to-Earn mechanisms and blockchain technology.
+Designed with a decentralized architecture, our metaverse offers a secure and reliable gaming experience.
 In DragonKill, players have the opportunity to earn DKP tokens, which are seamlessly tradeable on the XRP Ledger decentralized exchange for a variety of currencies.
 Additionally, DKP can be converted into in-game gold, allowing players to engage with our in-game marketplace and cover associated gameplay costs.

 FEATURES